anup-moitra/md102-intune-virtual-company-lab/05-application-deployment/win32-app-deployment-7zip.md

 - The app can be assigned as **Required** to a pilot group.
 - A managed Windows device can receive and install the app.
 - Installation status can be verified from Intune.
+- Local installation can be verified on the endpoint.

 ---